Domestic Violence And Divorce: What You Need To Know

-In Buffalo, Williamsville and surrounding communities in western New York, you can turn to the law office of Keith B. Schulefand, Esq., to look out for your interests.
-Our founding attorney has been seeking orders of protection and resolving divorce-related issues for decades, and can put his experience to work for you.
+I am family law attorney Keith Schulefand and I represent individuals in Buffalo, Williamsville and surrounding communities in western New York at the law office of Keith B. Schulefand, Esq..
+I have been helping with orders of protection and resolving divorce-related issues for decades, and can put his experience to work for you.

 Domestic Violence And Children’s Issues